crate/cratedb-guide/docs/feature/storage/index.md

   This storage layout improves the performance of sorting, grouping, and aggregations, by keeping field data for one column packed at one place rather than scattered across documents.

-  The column store is enabled by default in CrateDB and can optionally be disabled on a per-field level.
+  For all supported value types, field values are indexed and automatically stored in the column-based store.
 It does not support container or geographic data types.

-  For all supported value types, field values are indexed and automatically stored in the column-based store.
+  The column store is enabled by default in CrateDB and can optionally be disabled on a per-field level.
+The purpose of disabling is to reduce storage requirements and achieve better write performance, when the columnar store is not needed for those columns.

 ## Storage process